oqtane/oqtane.framework/SECURITY.md

 # Security Policy

+## Security Bulletins

+All verified security bulletins are published in the [Oqtane Security Center](https://www.oqtane.net/security).

 ## Reporting a Vulnerability

 We make every effort to ensure rapid and thorough analysis of reported issues and, where appropriate, provide workarounds and updated application releases to fix them.
 If you identify a potential security vulnerability please report it via support@oqtane.org.